-You can change the default text label, graphics color, and arrowhead style by selecting Definitions of Results of Distance measurement.
-The new graphics color and arrowhead style are applied to existing double distance measurements.
+You can change the default text label, graphics color, and arrowhead style by selecting and Options > Results > Distance measurement.
+The new graphics color and arrowhead style are applied to existing distance measurements.

 When you navigate to another location in the volume, your measurement may not be displayed on the double-oblique viewport.
 This is because the points between which you measured do not lie on the currently visible slice.
 To see your measurement again, right-click on the measurement on the Results pane and select Locate; or double click on the measurement on the Results pane.